cfpb/design-system/docs/components/pagination.md

           </nav>
         variation_description: ""
         variation_name: Default pagination
-        variation_implementation: >-
-          To enable the component to jump directly to the paginated content, include an `id` on a wrapper of the paginated content (or an element directly above it), e.g., `id="pagination_content"`.
+        variation_implementation: To enable the component to jump directly to the paginated content, include an `id` on a wrapper of the paginated content (or an element directly above it), e.g., `id="pagination_content"`.

-          When on the first or last page of paginated content, be sure to disable the appropriate buttons by adding the `a_btn__disabled` modifier and removing their `href` attribute.

-          The cf-pagination component provides a responsive approach to multipage page navigation for Capital Framework.

-          `cf-core`, `cf-buttons`, and `cf-icons` components are all dependencies of this component.

-          NOTE: If you use `cf-pagination.less` directly, be sure to run the file through Autoprefixer, or your compiled Capital Framework CSS will not work perfectly in older browsers.
       - variation_code_snippet: <nav class="m-pagination" role="navigation"
           aria-label="Pagination">    <a
           class="a-btn              a-btn__disabled